Legal Guide

 Step 5: Directions Questionnaire

 Both parties complete a questionnaire about how they want the case handled.
-You'll state whether you want:
+You'll state whether you want a hearing (in person or by video) or a paper-based decision where the judge decides on documents alone.

 Step 6: Mediation Offer